6.5 Cost Sharing & Approval Requirements

 Cost sharing in all forms is proposed and approved during proposal preparation in eProposal as part of the document summary sheet, and must be identifiable, verifiable and auditable.
 Resources committed to cost sharing may be used as cost sharing on only one project or program.
 Funds from any federal source may not be used as cost sharing on other federal awards.
 If F&A costs are defined as unallowable by the sponsor, then these costs tend to also be unallowable as cost share.

 For most sponsors and programs, cost sharing is not a requirement in order to receive the award.
+Read more on Cost Sharing, form, and how to calculate cost-share here.

 There are several types of cost sharing: